akuity/kargo-render/docs/docs/10-overview.md

 # What is Bookkeeper?

-Bookkeeper helps Kubernetes users incorporate the rendered YAML branches pattern into their CD workflows and [GitOps](https://opengitops.dev/) practice.
-There are numerous benefits to this pattern, which you can read about in detail [here](./rendered-yaml-branches).
+Bookkeeper helps Kubernetes users incorporate the rendered branches pattern into their CD workflows and [GitOps](https://opengitops.dev/) practice.
+There are numerous benefits to this pattern, which you can read about in detail [here](./rendered-branches).
 If you're already familiar with this pattern and convinced of its benefits, dive right into the next section to get started!

 :::caution
 Bookkeeper is highly experimental at this time and breaking changes should be